Fourier Quasicrystals on $\mathbb R^n$: Preliminaries

-This implies that the density $\Delta(div P) = V(\mathcal N(P)).$ \begin{remark} Gelfond deals with holomorphic Bohr almost periodic maps on vertical tube domains and counts roots whose imaginary parts lie in a cube $[-r/2,r/2]^n.$ He calls his condition properly unfolded.
-We avoid this term here because we reserve it for a condition that for every $u \in \mathbb R^n,$ $\Omega(p_j)_u$ consists of a single vertex for some $j.$ This condition implies uniform genericity but is much stronger.
+(\ref{dendivP1}) implies that the density $\Delta(div\, P) = V(\mathcal N(P)).$ \begin{remark} Gelfond deals with holomorphic Bohr almost periodic maps on vertical tube domains and counts roots whose imaginary parts lie in a cube $[-r/2,r/2]^n.$ He calls his condition properly unfolded.
+We avoid this term here because we reserve it for a condition that for every $u \in \mathbb R^n,$ $\Omega(p_j)_u$ consists of a single vertex for some $j.$ This condition implies uniform genericity but is stronger.
 Gelfond's result applies to trigonometric maps since corollary \ref{Rouchcor3} implies they are Bohr almost periodic.
 For trigonometric maps the indicator diagrams of the components are their Newton polytopes so Gelfond's condition (\cite{gelfond1}, System 3, p.
 155) applies and the requirement that $P$ be uniformly generic is stated in (\cite{gelfond1}, (c), p.
-156) "it is required that this closure does not contain consistent systems" meaning $u \in \mathbb R^n$ with $P_u \neq \phi.$ Gelfond's paper does not provide a proof but references his preprint \cite{gelfond0}.
+156) "it is required that this closure does not contain consistent systems" meaning $u \in \mathbb R^n\backslash \{0\}$ and $P_u \neq \emptyset.$ Gelfond's paper does not provide a proof but references his preprint \cite{gelfond0}.
 He also references a paper of Hovanskii \cite{hovanskii2}, in which 4 out of 7 references are preprints, and a paper by Kazarnovskii \cite{kazarnovskii1} in Russian.
-Kazarnovskii's paper \cite{kazarnovskii2} derived asymptotic distribution of roots for exponential sums whose exponents are not necessarily purely imaginary and thus not trigonometric polynomials. \end{remark} \begin{prop} If $P \in \mathcal T_n^n$ is uniformly generic then there exists a tube domain $T$ such that for all $P_1 \in \mathcal T_n^n$ sufficiently close to $P,$ $P_1 \in B(T)$ and $div\, P_1$ is a Bohr almost periodic multiset contained $T.$ Moreover, $P_1$ is real-rooted iff the density of real roots equals the density of all roots. \end{prop} Proof.
-Follows from corollaries 1, 3, and 4. \\ \\ Levin (\cite{levin}, p.
-268, Lemma 1) derived the following result for $n = 1.$ \begin{prop} If $P \in \mathcal T_n^n$ is uniformly generic and $T$ is a tube domain containing $\Lambda(P),$ $\epsilon > 0,$ $T_\epsilon$ is the set of $z \in T$ such that $|z-w| \geq \epsilon$ whenever $P(w) = 0$ or $w \notin T.$ Then $\inf_{z \in T_\epsilon} |P(z)| > 0.$ \end{prop} Proof.
-Follows from corollaries 2 and 4.
+Kazarnovskii's paper \cite{kazarnovskii2} derived asymptotic distribution of roots for exponential sums whose exponents are not necessarily purely imaginary and thus not trigonometric polynomials. \end{remark} \begin{prop} If $P \in \mathcal T_n^n$ is uniformly generic then there exists a tube domain $T$ such that for all $P_1 \in \mathcal T_n^n$ sufficiently close to $P,$ $P_1 \in B(T)$ and $div\, P_1$ is a Bohr almost periodic multiset contained in $T.$ Moreover, $P_1$ is real-rooted iff $\Delta(\Lambda(P_1) \cap \mathbb R^n) = \Delta(\Lambda(P_1)).$ \end{prop} Proof.
+Follows from Corollaries 1, 3, and 4. \\ \\ The following result extends Levin's result (\cite{levin}, p.
+268, Lemma 1) for $n = 1.$ \begin{prop} If $P \in \mathcal T_n^n$ is uniformly generic and $T$ is a tube domain containing $\Lambda(P),$ $\epsilon > 0,$ $T_\epsilon$ is the set of $z \in T$ such that $|z-w| \geq \epsilon$ whenever $P(w) = 0$ or $w \notin T.$ Then $\inf_{z \in T_\epsilon} |P(z)| > 0.$ \end{prop} Proof.
+Follows from Corollaries 2 and 4.